 4.1 Principal findings

 To our knowledge, this is the largest comprehensive systematic review on the PK-PD of antibiotics to date.
-In this review, we have been able to identify 262 PK-PD studies in children giving an up-to-date summary for the 28 antibiotics listed in the Access and Watch groups of the 2019 WHO EMLc.
+In this review, we have been able to identify 262 PK-PD studies in children giving an up-to-date summary for 25 antibiotics listed in the Access and Watch groups of the 2019 WHO EMLc.

 The studies identified in this review suggested that the PK-PD for commonly prescribed antibiotics have not been well established in children.
 There is very little PK-PD data on the relatively new antibiotics compared to older and thus more investigated antibiotics like gentamicin, vancomycin and amikacin.
 The included studies made a wide range of dosing recommendations, often based on limited evidence.
 By combining these with existing guidelines and clinical experience, the panel made suggestions for future dosing guidelines; however, the evidence base was generally intermediate in strength, and recommendations may change if future, robust studies suggest that this is appropriate.